alexnjh/apan50-kube-demo/README.md

 <br>

-***Ensure the output of the command above is similar to the one shown below before proceeding to the next step**
+**6. Ensure the output of the command above is similar to the one shown below before proceeding to the next step**

     NAME        READY   STATUS    RESTARTS   AGE
     mariadb-0   1/1     Running   0          13s